// blog / redacted-epstein-files.md

 Redacted Epstein Files Text and Technical Failures

-Now it is not a secret anymore that technical incompetence was one of the most damaging aspects of the December 2025 release.
-It seems like the issues were endless, but the most common ones are given below:
+Technical incompetence was one of the most damaging aspects of the December 2025 release.
+The most common issues included:

-- Black boxes are applied as annotations instead of permanent text removal.
+• Black boxes applied as annotations instead of permanent text removal.

-- Optical character recognition (OCR) errors expose fragments.
+• Optical character recognition (OCR) errors exposing fragments.

-Needless to say, these failures did not just embarrass the releasing institutions, but they also compromised trust and raised questions about whether redaction was performed in a hurry or without proper expertise, particularly around the difference between data redaction and data masking.
+These failures did not just embarrass the releasing institutions – they compromised trust and raised questions about whether redaction was performed in a hurry or without proper expertise, particularly around the difference between data redaction and data masking.

 Redacted Pages, Highlights, and Missing Context